hankchau/rec_systems/README.md

     - Item-based CF to save runtime when computing similarity.
 (There are 4180 items and > 60,000 customers)

 ## Auto Encoders
-- autoencoder:
+- Autoencoder:
     - Unsupervised Learning.
     - Encoder for latent feature extraction.
-    - Decoder for reconstruction from latent feature.
+    - Decoder for reconstruction from latent features.
     - User-based feature extraction.
     - Results TBD.